caktus/guidebook/docs/deploy-strategies.md

 built-in support for autoscaling: adding and removing servers as the load on the site changes.

-Two projects use FabulAWS that I\'m aware of: CCSR and OpenDebates.
+Two projects use FabulAWS that I'm aware of: CCSR and OpenDebates.
 Both can experience heavy loads at times, with significant load changes over time.

 These days, [Elastic
 Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is a credible alternative to FabuLAWS.
-It also supports autoscaling, using the same underlying AWS mechanisms as FabulAWS, and we\'re not responsible for maintaining it ourselves.
+It also supports autoscaling, using the same underlying AWS mechanisms as FabulAWS, and we're not responsible for maintaining it ourselves.

 Both FabulAWS and Elastic Beanstalk are tied to AWS.